About adaptive coding on countable alphabets: Redundancy of AC-code

 \subsection{Elias encoding}

-The average length of the Elias encoding for sources from a class defined by an envelope with non-decreasing hazard rate is $O(U_c(n))$.
+The average length of the Elias encoding for sources from a class with a smoothed envelope distribution $F$ with non-decreasing hazard rate is $O(U(n))$ (where $U(t)=F^{-1}(1-1/t)$).
 It does not grow as fast as the minimax redundancy and as far as subexponential envelope classes are concerned, it contributes in a negligible way to the total redundancy.

 \begin{prop} Let $f$ be an envelope function with associated non-decreasing hazard rate.
 Then, for all $\PROB \in \Lambda_{f} $, the expected length of the Elias encoding of the sequence of record increments amongst the first $n$ symbols is upper-bounded by